 Cazalla de la Sierra, Seville, Spain 1929 – Malaga, Spain, 2003, is a leading figure of Spanish Normative Art (Arte Normativo) and a Pioneer of computerized art, which he initiated in Madrid along with other outstanding artists

-His artistic training is self-taught.
-He studies Law and later makes the decision to dedicate himself to painting.
-He travels through Europe, North Africa and the United States, where he resides for some time.
-Since the sixties, his incessant search for a rational and balanced expression, leads him to divide the canvas into zones to work with modules, which he uses repeatedly in his works, exploring rhythms and applying symmetries.
-His work is characterized by its great rigor and by the use of black and white in most of his production.
+This self-taught artist studied Law and made the decision to devote himself to Painting.
+He travelled around Europe, Africa and the USA, where he lived for a period of time.
+Since the 60’s, his constant quest for a rational and balanced expression made him divide the canvas into different sections that he used to work with modules, which he used in a repeated fashion in his works, exploring rhythms and applying symmetries.

-His work is present in museums such as MNCARS, Museo Nacional Centro de Arte Reina Sofía (Madrid), CAAC, Centro Andaluz de Arte Contemporáneo (Seville) or IVAM, Instituto Valenciano de Arte Moderno (Valencia), as well as in other important institutional collections and private.
+His work can be seen in important museums as MNCARS, Museo Nacional Centro de Arte Reina Sofía (Madrid, Spain) or CAAC, Centro Andaluz de Arte Contemporáneo (Sevilla, Spain), as well as in important public and private collections.